On the $p$-adic theory of local models: Introduction

 \subsection{Main results}

 Fix a prime number $p$.
-Let $G$ be a connected reductive $\bbQ_p$-group and $\calG$ a parahoric $\bbZ_p$-model in the sense of Bruhat--Tits \cite{BT84}.\footnote{For simplicity of exposition, we assume the base field to be $\bbQ_p$ in the introduction.
-In the main body of the text, we allow more general $p$-adic base fields.} Let $\mu$ be a conjugacy class of geometric cocharacters in $G$.
+Denote by $\bbQ_p$ the field of $p$-adic numbers.
+(In the main body of the text, we allow more general $p$-adic base fields.)
+Let $G$ be a connected reductive $\bbQ_p$-group and $\calG$ a parahoric $\bbZ_p$-model in the sense of Bruhat--Tits \cite{BT84}.
+Let $\mu$ be a conjugacy class of geometric cocharacters in $G$.
 Denote by $E/\bbQ_p$ its reflex field with ring of integers $O_E$ and finite residue field $k$.

-Scholze--Weinstein \cite[Section 20.3]{SW20} introduced the Beilinson--Drinfeld Grassmannian $\Gr_\calG\to \Spd \bbZ_p$ which is representable in ind-(proper, spatial diamonds).
-Its generic fiber is the $B_\dR^+$-affine Grassmannian $\Gr_{G}$ and its special fiber is the v-sheaf $\Fl_{\calG}^\dia$ associated to the Witt vector partial affine flag variety.
+For a brief explanation on the following terminology the reader is referred to \Cref{v-sheaves-intro}.
+Scholze--Weinstein \cite[Section 20.3]{SW20} introduce the v-sheaf Beilinson--Drinfeld Grassmannian $\Gr_\calG\to \Spd \bbZ_p$.
+Its generic fiber is the $B_\dR^+$-affine Grassmannian $\Gr_{G}$ and its special fiber is the v-sheaf $\Fl_{\calG}^\dia$ associated to the Witt vector partial affine flag variety defined by Zhu \cite{Zhu17} and further studied by Bhatt--Scholze \cite{BS17}.
 Attached to the pair $(\calG, \mu)$ is the v-sheaf local model

-defined as the v-closure of the affine Schubert variety $\Gr_{G,\mu}$, in analogy to the local models from \cite{PZ13}.
-If $\mu$ is minuscule\footnote{This means $\langle \mu,a\rangle\in \{0,\pm 1 \}$ for every root $a$ of $G_{\bbC_p}$.
-In particular, we include central cocharacters.}, then the generic fiber $\calM_{\calG,\mu}|_{\Spd E}=\Gr_{G,\mu}$ is canonically isomorphic to $\calF_{G,\mu}^\dia$, the v-sheaf associated with the homogenous space $\calF_{G,\mu}$ of parabolic subgroups of type $\mu$.
-The main result of the present work is the representability of local models as given by the Scholze--Weinstein conjecture \cite[Conjecture 21.4.1]{SW20}:
+defined as the v-closure (\Cref{sec:closures-definition-v-sheaf-closure}) of the affine Schubert variety $\Gr_{G,\mu}$, in analogy to the local models from \cite{PZ13}.
+If $\mu$ is minuscule (that is, $\langle \mu,a\rangle\in \{0,\pm 1 \}$ for every root $a$ of $G_{\bbC_p}$), then the generic fiber $\calM_{\calG,\mu}|_{\Spd E}=\Gr_{G,\mu}$ is canonically isomorphic to $\calF_{G,\mu}^\dia$, the v-sheaf associated with the homogenous space $\calF_{G,\mu}$ of parabolic subgroups of type $\mu$.
+Scholze--Weinstein state the following conjecture \cite[Conjecture~21.4.1]{SW20} on the existence of local models: